Azure-Samples/ms-identity-python-webapp-django/README.md

-# Sample: A Python Django web project to sign in users and call APIs with the Microsoft Entra ID
+# Integrating Microsoft Entra ID with a Python web application written in Django

 This is a multi-purpose [Django](https://www.djangoproject.com/) web app sample.
 Write your app like this once, and the same implementation will support 4x2=8 scenarios.